katerynaf/security/README.md

 introduces other security risks along with a more complicated distribution.
 RC4 is a simple solution that works for me!

-Note that you should NOT use the `security.rc4` file included in this git repo - it is for demonstration purposes only.
-You should generate your own, unique key from a long, random sequence of ASCII characters, and save that key into your own `security.rc4` file.
+Note that you should NOT use the `security.key` file included in this git repo - it is for demonstration purposes only.
+You should generate your own, unique key from a long, random sequence of ASCII characters, and save that key into your own `security.key` file.

 #### Disclaimer